NozeIO/NozeIO.github.io/about.md

   environment is going to grow as well.

 - There are tons of open ends in Noze.io.
 We welcome contributions of all kinds.
+  Grep the code for FIXME and TODO.

+### Want to help?

+Nice, we need lotz of help.
+Ideas:

+- There are tons of Node tutorials, redo such for Noze.io.
+Or well, first check whether they work in Noze.io in the first place and what is missing!
+  - Node.js to Noze.io conversion guides
+- There are a lot of node modules, many are really easy to implement.
+Same for core Node API, we miss quite a lot of that (`os` module and such).
+- Write tests.
+- Do some benchmarking with Apache Bench

 ### Who